Forex trading for beginners Part 1: Financial Markets

 Currency Market

 The currency market is a system of stable economic and organizational relations facilitating the buying and selling of foreign currencies and payment documents in foreign currencies.
-It is the largest financial market globally by size.
-The primary commodity in the currency market is any financial claim denominated in foreign currency.

 Key Participants